drpriver/dndc/README.md

 <details><summary>setuptools</summary>

 If you just want the python extension, you can build using the `setup.py` script.
-Builds with gcc or clang.
+Builds with gcc, clang or clang-cl.

 </details>